"Louisville Has the Race, But Lexington Has the Reason"

 Now fill the cup with crushed ice.
 Rub fresh mint around the rim of the cup and garnish with fresh mint dipped in powdered sugar.

 If you would prefer to leave the mixing to someone else, you can find mint juleps offered at many Lexington restaurants and bars at Derby time.
-Try Dudleys Restaurant, 259 W. Short Street, or Merrick Inn, 3380 Tates Creek Road, both favorite hangouts of the horsey set.
+Try Dudleys on Short, 259 W. Short Street, or Merrick Inn, 3380 Tates Creek Road, both favorite hangouts of the horsey set.
 Or, of course, The Julep Cup at 111 Woodland Avenue, facing Main Street.
 Kentucky distillers Buffalo Trace and Makers Mark bottle ready-to-drink mint julep beverages, available at local liquor stores.

 |Bluegrass Note: Derbygoers often agonize over what to wear, but leading stables around the world look to Lexingtons Silks Unlimited to create their jockey silks.
 Each stables jacket and cap features its unique and registered combination of design and colors.
 Not actually silk, these one-size-fits-all outfits are available in nylon, a nylon-satin blend, and the latest wrinkle in Derby fashion aerodynamic designs and fabrics.|